luodeb/FlutterVpnProxy/README.md

 [VpnProxy](https://github.com/AoEiuV020/VpnProxy)
 For learning purposes only, not practical,
-Just simply delete the useless things in the original project, leaving the http proxy, The first start will ask for an address, Support http proxy authentication, for example, http://user1:pass1@192.168.2.10:2082
+Just simply delete the useless things in the original project, leaving the http proxy,

 ## Getting Started